-Hay fever is a common allergic condition that affects up to one in five people at some point in their life.
+Hay fever is also known as allergic rhinitis.
+It is a common allergic condition.
+Hay fever can affects every one out of five people for at least one time in life.

 Symptoms of hay fever include:

 Various factors can develop or contribute to seasonal factors.

 - Tree pollen – This condition occurs in early springs

 - Grass pollen – This condition occurs in late springs and summer

 - Dust mites – This condition usually becomes severe in winters

 - Ragweed pollen – This condition is common in fall